CompOmics/compomics.github.io/searchgui/_posts/2015-09-03-searchcli.md

                         (1: on, 0: off, default is '1')

 -tide                   Turn the Tide search on or off.
-                        (1: on, 0: off, default is '0')
+                        (1: on, 0: off, default is '1')

--andromeda              Turn the Tide search on or off.
+-andromeda              Turn the Andromeda search on or off.
-                        (1: on, 0: off, default is '0')
+                        (1: on, 0: off, default is '1')

 -species                The species to use for the gene annotation, e.g., 'Homo sapiens'.
                         Supported species are listed in the GUI.